Zaloog/transcendent-textual/README.md

 - [smassh](https://github.com/kraanzu/smassh) - Smassh your Keyboard, TUI Edition.
 - [sphoin](https://github.com/Parsecom/sphoin) - A TUI for [sphoin.app](https://sphoin.app)
 - [Spiel](https://github.com/JoshKarpel/spiel) - A terminal-based presentation tool where you build your slides using Python functions.
-- [sqint](https://github.com/cdelker/sqint) - A texutal-based terminal application for viewing, querying, and modifying SQLite databases.
+- [sqint](https://github.com/cdelker/sqint) - A textual-based terminal application for viewing, querying, and modifying SQLite databases.
 - [SuricataLog](https://github.com/josevnz/SuricataLog) - SuricataLog is a set of tools/ scripts to parse and display Suricata log files.
 - [tab-pal](https://github.com/ben-n93/tab-pal) - A TUI that makes it easier to add and edit custom colour palettes in Tableau.
 - [termlauncer](https://github.com/falldeaf/termlauncher) - A command-line based key launcher using Textual.
-- [termtyper](https://github.com/kraanzu/termtyper) - A typing application to level up your fingers!
 - [textchat](https://github.com/rmblau/textchat) - A single server irc client for your terminal
 - [textual-bee](https://github.com/torshepherd/textual-bee) - A word puzzle for the terminal, written with Textual.
 - [textual-musicplayer](https://github.com/bluematt/textual-musicplayer) - A simple music player (MP3, etc.) using Textual.